rolling-code/PowerShell-Scripts/README.md

 - Assigns the app to the user so it’s visible in their My Apps portal.

 An illicit consent grant attack abuses this exact flow.
 An attacker automates the creation of a malicious app, tricks a user into granting it high-risk scopes, and then uses those tokens to exfiltrate data—bypassing credentials and MFA entirely.
 By scripting consent grants at scale, adversaries can stealthily establish persistent backdoors.

+---
+**replicate_permissions.ps1**

+audits permissions on an Active Directory user object.
+- Accepts a SamAccountName as a parameter.
+- Looks up the user’s DistinguishedName in AD.
+- Retrieves the object’s Access Control List (ACL).
+- Filters ACL entries to find where that same user (AIM\<UserSamAccountName>) has ExtendedRight privileges.
+- Outputs a table showing who holds the right, what object type it applies to, the kind of rights, and whether it’s Allow or Deny.
+Use this to verify special delegation or extended rights granted to a user against their own AD object.